-Figure 36-1 illustrates the visibility of the indicative long term development.
+Figure 36-1 illustrates the indicative visibility of the long term development.
 Theoretically, the airport site would be visible from the pink shaded areas, based on existing topography and the maximum allowable heights of key buildings and structures on the airport site such as the air traffic control tower, terminal buildings and other major structures.
-Existing structures or vegetation in the surrounding areas were not taken into account but their presence would further reduce visibility from surrounding sensitive viewpoints.
+While existing structures or vegetation in the surrounding areas were not taken into account in the development of the view shed, their presence would further reduce visibility from surrounding sensitive viewpoints.